KRy28/CS3450Group3/README.md

 ## Testing instructions
 **TODO** We will use Cypress for testing.
 Look in package.json files to see what different scripts have already been generated.

+## Scrum documents

+They can be found in docs/scrumMilestone3/